hayleyhunt/hayleyhunt/README.md

 ### Himalayan Biotic Response To Progressive Mountain Uplift, PhD project (2020-present)
 <p>
-  • Utilising the DECX (Dispersal-Extinction-Cladogenesis eXtended) numerical model to estimate ancestral areas of different species located in the Himalaya at present-day with dated phylogenies, present-day species distribution, and time-stratified paleogeographic matrices.</br>
+  • Utilising the <a href="https://www.biorxiv.org/content/10.1101/038695v1">DECX</a> (Dispersal-Extinction-Cladogenesis eXtended) numerical model to estimate ancestral areas of different species located in the Himalaya at present-day with dated phylogenies, present-day species distribution, and time-stratified paleogeographic matrices.</br>
   • Aggregrating and visualising data in Python using numpy, pandas and matplotlib to show species migration into and out of regions of the Himalaya during their formation.
 </p>